 Regardless of where your gas explosion injury occurs, you need to contact the Doan Law Firm for help today.
-Our knowledgeable and experienced gas explosion attorneys are the best in Texas will get to work investigating your case so we can secure any compensation you may be entitled to.
+Our knowledgeable and experienced gas explosion attorneys are the best at what they do and will get to work investigating your case so we can secure any compensation you may be entitled to.

 Gas explosions can cause significant physical and emotional injuries, and you need to secure an attorney with extensive experience to handle your case.
 Founder Jimmy Doan of the Doan Law Firm is dedicated to serving those who have suffered an injury or wrongful death at the hands of another person.

-In the aftermath of the gas explosion injury in Texas, victims often do not have the resources or experience necessary to investigate what happened and take on a negligent party thoroughly.
+In the aftermath of the gas explosion injury, victims often do not have the resources or experience necessary to investigate what happened and take on a negligent party thoroughly.
 Your gas explosion attorney will be responsible for handling all aspects of your case.
 This will include:

-There are various places that explosions can occur: in the home, on the job, or in other areas where a person least suspects them.
+There are various places where explosions can occur: in the home, on the job, or in other areas where a person least suspects them.

 Nearly every American uses gas in the home, whether to cook a meal, heat their house, or heat their water.
 Unfortunately, one of the most common causes of gas explosions in the home is natural gas leaks through leaking houses, defective control valves or gas connectors, or a leaking propane tank.
 These incidents commonly occur due to: